Multiple Cities Getaway Artist Outdoor Adventurer Hiking Trails

 Dome Trail

 Perhaps the most difficult hike in all of Butte County, Dome Trail is a must for experienced hikers and adventurers.
 You’ll plunge nearly 1,600 feet over two miles, squeeze through a narrow rock crevice, and traverse a steep staircase to the Middle Fork of the Feather River.
-You’ll be awarded with views of Bald Rock Dome along the way and natural swimming holes at the river.
+You’ll be awarded with views of Big Bald Rock along the way and natural swimming holes at the river.
 Just remember — you have the exhausting return (all uphill) trip.

 Pacific Crest Trail Through Butte County